02Kenzo/objectionwiki/Early-Instrumentation.md

 ## examples
 Lets look at a sample iOS application that performs jailbreak detection as soon as the application has started up.
 I want to test the behaviour of the application when it thinks it is running on a jailbroken device, so I need to run the `ios jailbreak simulate` command.
 As previously mentioned, normal startup of the `exploration` REPL does not give one enough time to apply the hooks for this, so we will use the early instrumentation.

 It will work as follows.
 I start the patched application with a debugger attached which will result in the execution flow pausing.
-Then we start the `exploration` REPL with a `--startup-command` :
+Then we start the `objection` REPL with a `--startup-command` :

 ```
 $ objection explore --startup-command 'ios jailbreak simulate'